Azuryte55/SpecOpsRedone/README.md

 ## Known Issues

 - Soldier ai froze when the game is too long
-- Agr speed and physics is bugged (cause the map do not support them natively)
+- Ally Agr speed and physics is bugged (cause the map do not support them natively)

 ## Credits